w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Learn more about accessibility

-These tips are a few things you need to consider for web accessibility.
+These tips are a few of the things you need to consider for web accessibility.
 The following resources help you learn why accessibility is important, and about guidelines for making the web more accessible to people with disabilities.

 * [Accessibility Introduction](/standards/webdesign/accessibility) &mdash; covers broad issues, such as the business case, and links to helpful resources
 * [Accessibility Principles](/WAI/intro/people-use-web/principles) &mdash; introduces the concepts behind the web accessibility requirements